 Manage Your Clipboard

 Stock Android does not have a built-in clipboard management app pre-installed.
-As I have said earlier, Android stores only one bit of text on the clipboard, the only way to know what’s on the clipboard is by long-pressing and paste it on a document or text field.
+As I have said earlier, Android stores only one bit of text on the clipboard, the only way to know what’s on the clipboard is by long-pressing and pasting it on a document or text field.

-Without having a third-party app, clipboard management is not natively possible.
+Without a third-party app, clipboard management is not natively possible.
 Talking about the third-party app, Google’s default Android keyboard called Gboard has this functionality to manage the clipboard.

 1/ Using Gboard